100-76-Great Vocals

 Writer/Composer: Giacomo Puccini (1900)

-This romantic aria is done to perfection by this enormously popular Spanish tenor.
-His voice shines as he displays his power, his resonant tone and his convincing timbre and his passion in delivery.
-In the last half century his stature, good looks, acting ability and presence have made him one of the most popular of all Opera stars—this is his second entry on our list.
-His voice has been described as velvety, magnetic, and enduring—His longevity reveals to us he is one of Opera’s greatest voices.
+This romantic aria is done to perfection by this enormously popular Spanish tenor with one of the greatest Classical Opera recordings of all time.
+His voice shines as he displays his power, his resonant tone, his convincing timbre and his passion in delivery.
+In the last half of the 20th Century his stature, good looks, acting ability and presence have made him one of the most popular of all Opera stars—this is his second entry on our list.
+His unique voice has been described as velvety, magnetic, and enduring—His longevity reveals to us he is one of Opera’s greatest voices with over a 50 year career.
 This classical favorite is truly…Stunning!

 86. DOGGIN’ AROUND (1960)